John A. G. Davis: Early life

 Davis, the son of Staige Davis (1775–1813) and Elizabeth Macon (Gardner) Davis (born 1780) of Prospect Hill in Middlesex County, was named John Anthony Gardner Davis after his mother's uncle, Dr. Anthony Gardner.

-From 1819 to 1820, Davis studied at the College of William and Mary, where the president called him "likely to be the most distinguished man of his time, in Virginia."
+From 1819 to 1820, Davis studied at the College of William & Mary, where the president called him "likely to be the most distinguished man of his time, in Virginia."

 In 1821, Davis married Mary Jane Terrell (1803–1879), a great niece of Thomas Jefferson.

 Davis was admitted to the bar in 1822 and opened a law practice in Middlesex County.
 The couple moved to Charlottesville in 1824, where they constructed a residence at Lewis Farm which is now on the National Register of Historic Places, and where Davis continued to practice law.

-Believing that lawyers needed a broad education, Davis studied science during the first session of the University of Virginia in 1825; in 1830 he was elected the second professor of law at the University, and became the first of several law professors to reside in Pavilion X on The Lawn.
+Believing that lawyers needed a broad education, Davis studied science during the first session of the University of Virginia in 1825; in 1830 he was elected the second professor of law at the university, and became the first of several law professors to reside in Pavilion X on The Lawn.

-Davis and his wife had 7 children: Eugene, John Staige, Dabney Carr T., Richard Terrell, Caryetta, Elizabeth Gardiner, and Lucy Minor Davis.
+Davis and his wife had seven children: Eugene, John Staige, Dabney Carr T., Richard Terrell, Caryetta, Elizabeth Gardiner, and Lucy Minor Davis.
 All of the sons attended University of Virginia.